Fool's Gold (2008 film): Plot

-Ben "Finn" Finnegan is a treasure hunter searching for the sunken Spanish galleon, the Aurelia, that was lost at sea with the 1715 Treasure Fleet, known as the Queen's Dowry.
-He finds a fragment of dishware produced as part of the treasure.
-Finn appeals to his creditor Bigg Bunny for help finding the Queen's Dowry, but Bigg wants the treasure for himself and takes the fragment.
+For years, treasure hunter Ben "Finn" Finnegan has been searching for the sunken Spanish galleon, the Aurelia, that was lost at sea with the 1715 Treasure Fleet, known as the Queen's Dowry.
+His boat inadvertently blows up on the surface, just as he and his assistant Alfonz find a fragment of dishware showing the family crest of one of the captains of the fleet.
+Finn appeals to his creditor Bigg Bunny for more funds to help find the Queen's Dowry, but Bigg wants the treasure for himself and keeps the fragment.